wakhidCK/kilatiron-doc/Guides/Java/Play-HelloWorld.md

 # Deploying a Play!
 V1 application

-In this tutorial we're going to show you how to deploy a Play! application on [CloudKilat].
+In this tutorial we're going to show you how to deploy a Play! application on CloudKilat.
 You can find the [source code on Github](https://github.com/cloudControl/play-example-app) and check out the [Play buildpack] for supported features.

 If you want to deploy a Play!
 V2 application, see the [Play 2 Tutorial].